growthbook/growthbook-python/README.md

 print(result.hashValue) # e.g. "123"
 ```

+The `inExperiment` flag will be false if the user was excluded from being part of the experiment for any reason (e.g. failed targeting conditions).

-The `inExperiment` flag is only set to True if the user was randomly assigned a variation.
-If the user failed any targeting rules or was forced into a specific variation, this flag will be false.
+The `hashUsed` flag will only be true if the user was randomly assigned a variation.
+If the user was forced into a specific variation instead, this flag will be false.

 ### Example Experiments